-Vecima may expand operations by acquiring additional complementary businesses, products or technologies.
-There can be no assurance that Vecima will be able to identify, acquire or profitably manage additional businesses or successfully integrate any acquired businesses, products or technologies without substantial expenses, delays or other operational or financial problems.
+Vecima may enhance its operations and financial condition by acquiring additional complementary businesses, products or technologies or by divesting of businesses, products or technologies.
+There can be no assurance that Vecima will be able to identify, acquire or profitably manage additional businesses or successfully integrate or divest of businesses, products or technologies without substantial expenses, delays or other operational or financial problems.
 Furthermore, acquisitions may involve several special risks, including diversion of management's attention, expenses of amortizing the acquired company's intangible assets, failure to retain key personnel, unanticipated events or circumstances and legal liabilities.
-Acquisitions could also result in potentially dilutive issuance of equity securities.
-Any failure by Vecima to manage an acquisition successfully could have a material adverse effect on our business, results of operations and financial condition.
+Acquisition activities could also result in potentially dilutive issuance of equity securities.
+Any failure by Vecima to manage an acquisition transaction successfully could have a material adverse effect on our business, results of operations and financial condition.